Wedding Day Timeline: Wedding Party Group Transport Solutions and Schedule

 - List backup taxi firms

-- Pre-load ride-sharing apps on point person's mobile
+- Pre-load ride-sharing apps on the point person’s mobile

 Mapping Morning Travel Routes